Anti-social behaviour and hate crime

 - Powys County Council: 01597 826000

-Our promise to youIf you report any anti-social behaviour to your Housing Officer or Sheltered Scheme Manager, we will make sure it is looked into by one of our Community Safety staff.
-We keep things confidential, make sure you know the name of the officer dealing with your problem and will respond to low-level issues within three days and urgent issues within one working day.
+Our promise to youIf you report ASB then the community safety team will keep things confidential.
+We will make sure you know the name of the officer dealing with your problem and will respond to low-level issues within three working days and urgent issues within one working day.
 If you are reporting a criminal matter then we will need Police evidence in order to progress the matter.

 In association with